Opera Mini: Market adoption

 The overall share of the Opera family in the mobile Web browser market was about 5.01% in June 2018.

 Data centers

 Opera Mini relies on data centers processing the Web page before sending it back to the phone in a compressed binary form.
 Opera Software operates data centers in the United States, Norway, China, Korea, Poland and Iceland.

 Network operators

 Several mobile network companies pre-install Opera Mini on their mobile phones, including Telenor, AT&T, Vodafone, T-Mobile, KDDI, Omnitel, Pannon GSM, Telefónica Móviles de España and TMN.

 Devices

-The following devices came pre-installed with Opera Mini As of August 2007.
+The following devices were supplied pre-installed with Opera Mini As of August 2007.
 Some listed devices only included Opera Mini when bought from certain network operators.